DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/download-file.md

   - toc
 ---

-# Download Document
+# Download Packages

 This page lists the download addresses of installers and image packages.

 ## Download binary installer

-Download the `dce5-installer` binary on a prepared tinder node.
+Download the `dce5-installer` binary on a prepared bootstrapping node.

 ```bash
 # Assume VERSION is v0.3.29